 The evolution of the doctrine of the Basic Structure of the Constitution can be dated back to 1951 when the Supreme Court ruled in Shankari Prasad v.
 Union of India -challenging the First Amendment to the Constitution- that a Constitutional Amendment is not a law.
 However, things started to take a turn in the Golaknath Case (1967) when the Supreme Court, reversing its previous judgements, ruled that the Fundamental Rights are not amenable by the amending power of the Parliament and have a “transcendental” nature.
 This was the first time the apex court placed substantial restrictions upon the Parliament.

 The apex court also restricted the power of the Parliament in RC Cooper v.
 Union of India (a.k.a Bank Nationalisation Case) which struck down the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1969 that nationalised the banks.
-The Government, in order to place supremacy of the Parliament over the Judiciary, passed the 24th Amendment to the Constitution overturning the decision of the apex court in the Golaknath Case, the 25th Amendment to overturn the Apex Court’s decision in the Bank Nationalisation Case.
+The Government, to place supremacy of the Parliament over the Judiciary, passed the 24th Amendment to the Constitution overturning the decision of the apex court in the Golaknath Case, and the 25th Amendment to overturn the Apex Court’s decision in the Bank Nationalisation Case.

 The Supreme Court also ruled in favour of the former Princes in Madharao Scindia vs Union of India, 1970 (a.k.a Privy Purse Case), granting them the yearly stipend and striking down the Presidential Order ending their privileges.
 The Government of India, in response, passed the 26th Amendment stripping the princes of the privileges given to them by the Constitution.

 The reason why there came to be a veritable tussle between the Supreme Court and the Parliament (Union Government) was regarding the inherent tussle between the Fundamental Rights and Directive Principles of State Policy.
 Since the Supreme Court is the guaranteer of Fundamental Rights and not the Directive Principles of State Policy, it often sided against the Government which wanted to launch schemes to benefit the poor.
-This resulted in a number of Constitutional Amendments prioritising Directive Principles of State Policy over Fundamental Rights in some cases.
+This resulted in several Constitutional Amendments prioritising Directive Principles of State Policy over Fundamental Rights in some cases.
 The tussle was largely between Article 13 (which prohibits any law against any Fundamental Right) and Article 368 (which confers the amending power upon the Parliament).

 The conflict was finally settled in Keshavanada Bharti vs. Union of India which, for the first time, laid down the doctrine of the Basic Structure.
 The court also ruled in favour of the Parliament when it comes to prioritising some DPSP over Fundamental Rights through constitutional amendments, but restricted it from changing the Basic Structure of the Constitution, since the power to amend the Constitution is not tantamount to the power to rewrite it.